isar/isar/packages/isar_core/format.md

 ### Dynamic Section

 The dynamic section contains the actual data for all nested objects.
-Nested objects have the same structure as the top-level object, with a static section followed by am optional dynamic section.
+Nested objects have the same structure as the top-level object, with a static section followed by an optional dynamic section.

 Lists are stored like an object with n properties, where n is the number of elements in the list.